FrankOuyangQlik/interview-for-coding-skills/Challenge 3 - Anagram/readme.md

-# Qlik Programming Challenge 3 - Anagram
+# Programming Challenge 3 - Anagram

 Devise an algorithm to determine if two strings of letters are [anagrams](https://en.wikipedia.org/wiki/Anagram).  *An anagram is direct word switch or word play, the result of rearranging the letters of a word or phrase to produce a new word or phrase, using all the original letters exactly once.*